German industrial orders fall far more than forecast in April

-BERLIN, June 7 German industrial orders dropped way more than expected in April, data showed on Wednesday, suggesting this sector of Europe's largest economy started the second quarter on a weak footing.
+BERLIN, June 7 (Reuters) - German industrial orders dropped way more than expected in April, data showed on Wednesday, suggesting this sector of Europe's largest economy started the second quarter on a weak footing.

 Factories saw their orders slump by 2.1 percent in April after contracts for 'Made in Germany' goods rose in the previous two months, data from the Economy Ministry showed.